AditiSrivas/Stick_Hero/README.md

-# Stick_Hero
+ReadMe for Stick Hero Game

-This readme provides an overview of the Stick Hero game application.
-The application has one package: `com.example.demo6`.
-The package contains classes that contribute to the overall functionality of the Stick Hero game.
+This is a simple implementation of the Stick Hero game using JavaFX.
+The game involves extending a stick to bridge the gap between platforms and advance in the game.

- Class: Main
-- Purpose: Launches the Stick Hero game by initializing the JavaFX application and loading the HomeScreen.fxml.
-- Description:
- Extends `javafx.application.Application`.
-The `start` method sets up the primary stage, loads the `HomeScreen.fxml`, and displays it.

-Class: SceneController
+Contents
+1. Overview
+2. Getting Started
+3. Game Components
+4. Game Logic
+5. Pillar Generation
+6. Start Screen

+Overview
+The Stick Hero game is implemented using JavaFX.
+The game consists of a stick that the player can extend to bridge the gap between platforms (pillars).
+The goal is to successfully bridge the gap and land on the next platform.

+Getting Started
+To run the game, you can use the provided `stickHero` class, which serves as the entry point for the application.
+The game starts with a welcome screen, and clicking the "PLAY" button will transition to the game screen.

+Game Components
+HelloController
+- Manages the game screen using JavaFX.
+- Handles user input for extending the stick and releasing to check for collisions.
-- Purpose: Controls the scenes and transitions between screens.
+- Uses a `Rectangle` for the stick and platform.
-- Description:
- Manages the switching of scenes from the Home Screen to the Play Screen.
-Handles events such as button clicks to switch between scenes.
-Initializes the background image and sets it as the background of the scene.
- Defines a method (`switchToScene2`) to switch from the Home Screen to the Play Screen.

-FXML: HomeScreen.fxml
+Pillar, PillarDistance, and PillarGenerator
-- Purpose: Defines the layout and appearance of the Home Screen.
+- `Pillar` and `PillarDistance` are subclasses of `GameComponents`, representing different aspects of the pillars.
-- Description:
- Contains an anchor pane with a background image, a "START" button, and a "STICK HERO" label.
-The button is associated with the `switchToScene2` method in the `SceneController` class.

-FXML: PlayScreen.fxml
-- Purpose: Placeholder for the Play Screen UI.
-- Description:
-Currently empty as it seems to be a placeholder for the Play Screen.

-Additional Notes
-Image resources, such as "2256.jpg" and "stickman.png," are assumed to be located in the specified paths.
-Ensure that the paths are correct.

-Running the Application
-1. Ensure that you have JavaFX properly installed.
-2. Run the `Main` class in the `com.example.demo6` package to launch the Stick Hero game.
+- `PillarGenerator` creates and manages the pillars in the game.

+StartScreen
+- Represents the initial screen with the game title and a "PLAY" button.
+- Clicking the "PLAY" button transitions to the game screen.

+Game Logic
+The game logic is handled in the `HelloController` class, where the stick can be extended by pressing the space key.
+The game checks for collisions when the space key is released.
+The `PillarGenerator` class generates pillars with varying widths and distances between them.

+Pillar Generation
+Pillars are generated using the `PillarGenerator` class, which creates a list of rectangles representing the pillars.
+The width and distance between pillars are determined randomly.

+Start Screen
+The `StartScreen` class creates the initial screen with a background image, game title, and a "PLAY" button.
+Clicking the "PLAY" button transitions to the game screen.

 Design Pattern

-The provided code doesn't strictly adhere to a specific design pattern.
-However, there are elements that resemble the Model-View-Controller (MVC) pattern, a commonly used architectural design pattern in JavaFX applications.
+The provided code doesn't explicitly follow a well-defined design pattern, but it exhibits some principles of the Model-View-Controller (MVC) pattern, which is commonly used in GUI-based applications.
 Here's a breakdown:

-1. Model: The model represents the data and business logic of the application.
-In this case, it could include the game logic, such as handling the growth of the stick and managing pillars.
-However, the model is not explicitly defined, and the game logic is spread across different methods.

-2. View (FXML Files and SceneController): The FXML files (`HomeScreen.fxml` and `PlayScreen.fxml`) define the visual representation of the application's user interface.
-The `SceneController` class manages the scenes and controls the transition between them.
-The FXML files act as the view components.

-3. Controller (`SceneController` and `stickHero`): The controller is responsible for handling user input, updating the model, and updating the view.
-In this case, both `SceneController` and `stickHero` classes include logic related to user input and scene management. `SceneController` manages the switching of scenes, while `stickHero` handles game-related events.
+1. Model: The classes `Pillar`, `PillarDistance`, and `PillarGenerator` can be considered part of the model.
+They represent the data (pillar attributes) and the logic for generating and managing pillars in the game.

+2. View: The `HelloController` class, along with the associated FXML file, is responsible for managing the visual components of the game screen.
+It handles user input, updates the view (stick and platform), and contains the logic for collision detection.

+3. Controller:The `StartScreen` class serves as the initial screen controller, handling the transition to the game screen.
+The `HelloController` class is the game screen controller, managing the interaction between the view and the model.